selldone/translate/README.md

 |    UR    |اردو     |     ✓    |  ✓   |     |
 |    ZH    |中国人    |     ✓    |  ✓   |     |

+* By translating each 1K words to your native language, you can claim a free 50USD (Or equivalent in your currency)  gift card to charge your selldone account.
+To verify, please send a mail.

 ### +133 Currencies